armory/docs/content/en/armory-enterprise/armory-agent/agent-mtls.md

 * Clouddriver certificate and corresponding private key.
 * Agent certificate and corresponding private key.

+>The Agent only supports PKCS#8 keys.
+The PKCS#12 key store you set up for Armory Enterprise can still use PKCS#8 keys.
+So, the Agent should use a PKCS#8 key while other services use PKCS#12 keys.

 ## Agent plugin configuration

 ### Create a Kubernetes secret